iliasdodoros/reacthello/README.md

 - Outside Collaborator
 - GitHub App Manager

-You can find an dditional information one the differences of these roles [here](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization).
+You can find additional information one the differences of these roles [here](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization).

 ### Teams
 After an Organization is created you can invite people ot your organization by going to your Organization Home Page -> People -> Invite member and searching by their GitHub username.
 Once you choose one you can send the invitation and an email will be sent to them.